 To know which products are safe, you must first understand the difference between CBD isolate and full spectrum CBD.

 CBD isolate is the CBD molecule in it’s isolated form, which is over 99% CBD content.
-This has no chance of triggering a positive on a drug test.
+This has no chance of triggering a positive result on a drug test.
 If it is imperative that you pass a drug test, then you MUST use CBD oil made from an isolate.

 It is important for you to conduct your own due diligence regarding the contents of your CBD product.
 Make sure your CBD product contains, ideally, zero percent THC.
 If your product contains trace amounts of THC, then its important to be aware of how long THC stays in your system, thereby avoiding detection on a drug test.
 Also, make sure your CBD brand is a high-quality, reputable source that provides verified third-party lab test results.
 You need to know exactly what you are consuming since there is currently no government-mandated regulations or FDA safety checks.

 Although the time it takes for drugs to be fully metabolized and eliminated from the body varies per individual, for the average individual who is consuming CBD products with less than 0.3% THC, it should take less than two weeks maximum for any trace of THC to be eliminated.

 If your goal is to be absolutely sure you will not test positive due to a potential THC reading, then yes, it is most safe to refrain from using all CBD products temporarily.
 For most individuals, CBD takes approximately up to one week to be fully metabolized and eliminated from the body.

 This means that if you want to make sure your safe, no chances taken, it may be of benefit to stop using all CBD products one week from testing.